kalieye/transmission-filemover/README.md

 filter:/destination/directory

 where filter is part of the tracker URL (for example if your tracker is mydomain.com you can use mydomain as filter)

+IF you are using authentication edit your credentials at the start of the script